4y8/watib/README.md

 ## Acknowledgment
 Thanks to Manuel Serrano who wrote the Bigloo compiler, became the first user and provided help, feedbacks and the internship which led to watib.
+Thanks to Andreas Rossberg for his reactivity and valuable knowledge concerning doubts on the specification and Wasm more generally.